What is Azure Policy?

 Azure Policy evaluates all Azure resources at or below subscription-level, including Arc enabled resources.
 For certain resource providers such as Machine configuration, Azure Kubernetes Service, and Azure Key Vault, there's a deeper integration for managing settings and objects.
 To find out more, see Resource Provider modes.

 Here are a few pointers and tips to keep in mind:

-Start with an audit effect instead of a deny effect to track impact of your policy definition on the resources in your environment.
-If you have scripts already in place to autoscale your applications, setting a deny effect may hinder such automation tasks already in place.
+deployIfNotExist) effect to track impact of your policy definition on the resources in your environment.
+If you have scripts already in place to autoscale your applications, setting an enforcement effect may hinder such automation tasks already in place.

 Consider organizational hierarchies when creating definitions and assignments.
 We recommend creating definitions at higher levels such as the management group or subscription level.
 Then, create the assignment at the next child level.
 If you create a definition at a management group, the assignment can be scoped down to a subscription or resource group within that management group.

 We recommend creating and assigning initiative definitions even for a single policy definition.
 For example, you have policy definition policyDefA and create it under initiative definition initiativeDefC.
 If you create another policy definition later for policyDefB with goals similar to policyDefA, you can add it under initiativeDefC and track them together.

 Once you've created an initiative assignment, policy definitions added to the initiative also become part of that initiative's assignments.